Web Service (WS) Security with SOAP Example

 2. The security token is then passed to the Web service client.

-3. The Web service client then called the web service, but, this time, ensuring that the security token is embedded in the SOAP message.
+3. The Web service client then calls the web service, but this time ensuring that the security token is embedded in the SOAP message.

 4. The Web service then understands the SOAP message with the authentication token and can then contact the Security Token service to see if the security token is authentic or not.

 The below snippet shows the format of the authentication part which is part of the WSDL document.
-Now based on the below snippet, the SOAP message will contain 2 additional elements, one being the Username and the other being the Password.
+Based on the below snippet, the SOAP message will contain 2 additional elements, one being the Username and the other being the Password.

 <xs:element name="UsernameToken">